The Count Bishops: History

 The Count Bishops formed in spring 1975 when members of the group Chrome joined the American vocalist Mike Spenser.
 In July of that year, Spenser (née Scolnick) called fellow countryman Johnny Guitar from Paris for five days straight and finally convinced him to pack up two Les Pauls and fly to the UK and join up with Spenser and Zenon DeFleur (so named by Johnny after seeing him passed out on the floor at their first recording session).
 They found Steve Lewins (bass) and Australian drummer Paul Balbi – formerly of garage rock heavy rock outfit, Buffalo – within a few weeks.
 The new line-up recorded the next month at Pathway Studios with Barry Farmer at the desk and of these 13 tracks, four became the Speedball EP, the first release of Chiswick Records.

 Shortly before the release (on Dutch label Dynamite) of the single "Taking it Easy" (In the UK "Train, Train" was the A side and Taking it Easy the B), Spenser left the band after an incident involving a glass door and his boot.
+Although not significant in the charts, "Train, Train" was covered by Billy Bragg on his album Talking with the Taxman about Poetry.

 Johnny and Zen handled lead vocals for the next year, including on the Dutch release "Good Gear" on the Dynamite label.
 After recording the backing tracks for their first LP on Chiswick, they asked Dave Tice, a former bandmate of Balbi in Buffalo, to travel from Australia and join them as lead singer.
 With this lineup, the group finished recording its debut UK album, and toured heavily making a name for themselves and bringing to a new level their traditional influences of the 1960s: beat music (the Beatles, the Rolling Stones) and garage rock (the Standells, the Strangeloves).